 All borrowers should complete an Annual Student Loan Acknowledgement each year a new federal loan is accepted at studentaid.gov.
 The intent of this process is to help borrowers understand how federal loans affect their financial future.

 If this is the first time accepting a federal loan, the borrower is acknowledging that they understand their responsibility to repay the loan.

 If the borrower has existing federal loans, they are acknowledging that they understand how much they owe and how much more they can borrow.

 PLUS Loans are for parents and step-parents of dependent students.
-The interest rate is fixed at 7.54% for loans taken out for the 2022-23 academic year.
+The interest rate is fixed at 7.54% for loans taken out for the 2022-23 academic year or a fixed 8.05% for loans taken out for the 2023-2024 academic year.
 PLUS Loans are always unsubsidized, and interest begins accruing after the loan is disbursed.
 The processing fee is 4.228%.
 Repayment begins 60 days after the loan is fully disbursed.
 After your first disbursement is made, your loan will be assigned to a servicer.
 Your servicer's contact information will always be available to you at the Who’s My Student Loan Servicer? page of the studentaid.gov website.
 Delayed Repayment Option: If requested, repayment can be delayed until 6 months after your student drops below half-time or graduates.
 You can request this option when you are applying for the loan or you can request it later by contacting your loan servicer.
 Refund of excess financial aid checks consisting of PLUS funds will be made payable to the person indicated on the application.